 }

-This example shows how to process files for different departments systematically.
-The loop iterates through a predefined array of department names, ensuring all departments receive equal processing attention.
+This example shows how to process files across multiple departments.
+The loop iterates through a predefined array of department names, ensuring each one is handled consistently — a useful pattern when onboarding new employees or reorganizing shared drives.

 # Process multiple department files